jsiegenthaler/sendmailx/README.md

 * Use a PIN code not staring with 0, containing 4 to 6 different digits.

 ## Setting the Authorised Email List
-sendmailx can be configured to only send emails to ameial addresses stored in the authorisedEmails section of the config.json file.
+sendmailx can be configured to only send emails to email addresses stored in the authorisedEmails section of the config.json file.
 Restricting email addresses helps ensure that sendmailx does not get abused by anyone.

 If authorisedEmails is empty, then sendmailx will send to any email in the http GET command.